alainkaegi/pythonorama/data_structures/linked_lists.md

 would be represented like this:

 ![The LinkedQueue has two attributes, _front and _back. _front contains a reference to a Node.
 That Node has item 5 and next is a reference to the Node below it.
 The second node has item 2 and next is a reference to the third Node.
 The third node has item 7 and next is a reference to None.
 Back in the LinkedQueue, _back also refers to the third and final Node.](linked_queue.svg)

-`dequeue` works just like `pop`, but must handle the special case of the dequeuing the *last* item. `enqueue` modifies the last node and must account for the possibility that the queue was previously empty.

 ## Lists